Can a Process Server Leave Papers at Your Door in California?

 Personal Service vs. Leaving Papers at the Door

-When Substitute Service Is Valid
+When Substitute Service Is Valid Under CCP § 415.20

-California Code of Civil Procedure 415.20 provides for substitute service as a legal alternative to personal service when personal service cannot be completed with reasonable diligence.
+California Code of Civil Procedure § 415.20 provides for substitute service as a legal alternative to personal service when personal service cannot be completed with reasonable diligence.
 Substitute service allows leaving documents at a person's usual place of abode or workplace with a 'competent member of the household' or a person 'apparently in charge' at the office.
 After leaving the documents, the server must also mail a copy to the same address.
-This two-step process — leave and mail — is required for substitute service to be valid.
+This two-step process — leave with a person and then mail — is required for substitute service to be valid.

 The 'Usual Place of Abode' Requirement